mattrayner/Give.Cat/README.md

 ##### 2. The extender
 The extender adds additional cat images from the server, does a version check and allows for functionality that would cause the bookmarklet to be too large to be used in most browsers.
 This load also means we can change a single file on the server and all of the users will be instantly updated to use the new bookmarklet stuff.

-### 3. The CMS (this is a side note)
+##### 3. The CMS (this is a side note)
 Give Cat has a small CMS that allows for new cat images to be uploaded to the server.
-It may also be the case that future bookmarklets can be updated directly for the CMS - this is not a definite though.
+It may also be the case that future bookmarklets can be updated directly from the CMS - this is not a definite though.

 -------------